cmeeren/Felicity/DOCUMENTATION.md

     )
 ```

-As defined above, the resource will have a link named `linkName`, and the URL will be the resource’s self URL plus `/linkName`.
+As defined above, the URL will be the resource’s self URL plus `/linkName`.
+If `SkipLink` were omitted, the resource would have a link named `linkName` with this URL.

 ### Conditional availability